 Track your happiness for a day

-I want to mention here that I've been tracking my happiness for almost 6 years now.
+I want to mention here that I’ve been tracking my happiness for almost 6 years now.
 What does this mean?
-It means I spend 2 minutes every day to reflect on my day:
+It means I spend 2 minutes every day reflecting on my day:

 - How happy was I on a scale from 1 to 10?

 - What factors had a significant effect on my rating?

 - I clear my head by jotting down all my thoughts in my happiness journal.

 This allows me to constantly learn from my evolving life.
 It’s how I purposefully steer my life in the best direction possible.
 And I believe you can do the same.